COP28 clashes over fossil fuel phase-out after OPEC pushback | Headlines

 COP28 clashes over fossil fuel phase-out after OPEC pushback

-Some countries are resisting a proposed pledge to phase out fossil fuels in a COP28 climate deal, jeopardizing attempts for U.N. climate talks to deliver a hard commitment for the first time in 30 years to ending the use of oil and gas.
-Observers in the negotiations said Saudi Arabia and Russia were among countries insisting that the summit in Dubai focus only on reducing climate pollution - with no mention of the fossil fuels causing it.
+Countries clashed on Saturday over a proposed agreement to phase-out fossil fuels at the COP28 summit in Dubai, jeopardising attempts to deliver a first-ever commitment to eventually end the use of oil and gas in 30 years of global warming talks.
+Observers in the negotiations said Saudi Arabia and Russia were among several countries insisting that the conference in Dubai focus only on reducing climate pollution - and not on targeting the fossil fuels causing it.

+On the other side, at least 80 countries including the United States, European Union and many poor, climate-vulnerable nations are demanding that a COP28 deal call clearly for an eventual end to fossil fuel use.
+"We need realistic approaches to tackle emissions," OPEC Secretary General Haitham Al Ghais said in comments read out by an official.
+"One that enables economic growth, helps eradicate poverty and increases resilience at the same time."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)